pzarow/react-task/README.md

 Work through these in order — earlier items are higher priority.

+## App State & Data Flow

+On initial load, the app fetches all or fixed numbers of characters (empty name param) and displays them in the grid.
+This is the default state — no search needed to see content.

+Search and filters are always combined into a single API call.
+There is no separate filter request.
+Every change to the search term or any filter resets the page to 0 and fires a new fetch with all active params included.

+Example — user has typed "Kirk" and toggled gender to M:

+POST /character/search
+name=Kirk&gender=M&pageNumber=0&pageSize=10

+Clearing the search term does not clear the filters, and vice versa.

 ### 1. Search Bar
 - Debounced input with a 300ms delay.
 - Calls /character/search as the user types.